mrsarm/pose/Run-CI-envs.md

-version (if exists), making it possible to develop a feature across dockerized apps, tagged with a common name, e.g. `new-tracking-field`, then test them all together in a CI environment with docker compose, to finally merge them all or keep making changes without affect the `latest` version (or whatever you call it) until all `new-tracking-field` images from the different affected apps are ready to move into stage / prod.
+version (if exists), making it possible to develop a feature across dockerized apps, tagged with a common name, e.g. `new-tracking-field`, then test them all together in a CI environment with docker compose, to finally allow you to merge them all, or keep making changes without affect the `latest`version (or whatever you call it) until all `new-tracking-field` images from the different affected apps are ready to move into stage / prod.

 Bellow you will find a Compose file example and examples of how to execute pose, and at the end of the guide there is an example of how to write a GitHub Action